University of Chicago Band: Big Bertha

 The band's most notable and memorable feature was its bass drum.
 Known as Big Bertha, the drum measured eight feet in diameter and required a crew of six members, four to push the drum and two to beat it.
 After Purdue University brought its own large bass drum to a 1921 Chicago-Purdue football game, Big Bertha was donated in 1922 by C. D. Greenleaf, the president of C. G. Conn Company, a well-known manufacturer of instruments in Indiana.
 Greenleaf was a Chicago alumnus and an original member of the band.
 Along with the drum, he gave 100 instruments to the band, each bearing an engraved copy of the university seal.
 Big Bertha was so large that it could not fit through the doors of Mandel Hall; thus it could not be used during the band's indoor concerts.

 The drum rested on a cart supported on airplane tires.
 Mr. Greenleaf sent a representative to the Chicago stockyards to select the largest steers found in the Chicago Stockyards, and had the drum built around drumheads made from their hides.

 When the university canceled intercollegiate football in 1939, Big Bertha went into seclusion for a number of years.
 It was hidden underneath Stagg Field, the old football stadium.
 Since the first nuclear reactor occurred under the stadium, Big Bertha later became contaminated by radiation from the atomic bomb research during the 1940s.
 Big Bertha came out of seclusion when a movie about the life of the great John Philip Sousa was to be made and was offered a role in the film, "Stars and Stripes."

 In 1955, Colonel D. Harold Byrd, a long-time benefactor of the Longhorn Band, purchased Bertha from the University of Chicago and gave it a new home in the heart of Texas.
 Mr. Moton Crockett, former Director of the Longhorn Band, constructed a special trailer for the storage and transportation.
 The permanent dwelling is in the comfort of the University of Texas at Austin's large Band Hall.
-Big Bertha is currently owned and used on a regular basis by The University of Texas Longhorn Band.
+Big Bertha is currently owned and was formerly used by The University of Texas Longhorn Band until it was retired in 2022 after a hundred years of service.